 272 HONORS AP COMPUTER SCIENCE A (1 credit)

-This course develops computer programming and problem-solving skills, using the language Java.
+This course develops computer programming and problem-solving skills, using Java programming language.
 It covers the A-level curriculum as defined by the College Board and is comparable to an introductory college level course for computer science majors.
 The student who enrolls in this course must be able to think abstractly and have strong analytical and problem-solving skills.
 Every student will be expected to take the AP Computer Science A Exam.

 Prerequisite: an A in Geometry or a B or better in Honors Geometry.
 AP Course fee (includes AP exam): $92.
 Taken at Strake Jesuit.